 It comes with an efficient solar panel that delivers 10 watts or 6-7 volts of power to the inbuilt USB port.
 The panel rests on a kickstand so you can angle it in any direction for maximum sunlight, but there are no indicators to help, so you’ll have to guess.

-You can also charge on the go by attaching it to your backpack with the eye holes in each corner or use the kickstand to hook it on.
+You can also charge on the go by attaching it to your backpack with the eye holes in each corner or using the kickstand to hook it on.

 The unit is made from rugged materials to enhance durability. it packs down to just 9.5 x 7.2 x 1.2 inches and weighs just 1lb 2 oz.
 You’ll be able to slip it into your backpack with ease and it’ll take a knock or two.